-The excess of purchase price for the acquisition of interests in Affiliates over the fair value of net assets acquired is classified as intangible assets.
-The excess purchase price is accounted for as goodwill and amortized using the straight-line method.
-The amortization period is assessed individually for each acquisition, with periods for existing investments ranging from 13 to 25 years.
-The estimated remaining value of the intangible assets is periodically re-evaluated and if experience subsequent to the acquisition indicates that there has been an impairment in value, other than temporary fluctuations, an impairment loss is recognized.
-Included in amortization expense for 1996 and 1995 are impairment losses of \$4,628,051 and \$2,500,000, respectively, relating to AMG's affiliates.
+The excess of purchase price for the acquisition of interests in Affiliates over the fair value of net assets acquired, including identifiable intangible assets, if any, is classified as goodwill.
+Goodwill and other intangible assets are amortized using the straight-line method.
+The amortization period for intangible assets from each investment is assessed individually, with amortization periods for the Company's investments to date ranging from 13 to 25 years.
+In determining the amortization period for intangible assets acquired, the Company considers a number of factors including: the firm's historical and potential future operating performance; the firm's historical and potential future rates of attrition among clients; the stability and longevity of existing client relationships; the firm's recent, as well as long-term, investment performance; the characteristics of the firm's products and investment styles; the stability and depth of the firm's management team and the firm's history and perceived franchise or brand value.
+Unamortized intangible assets, including goodwill, are periodically re-evaluated and if experience subsequent to the acquisition indicates that there has been an impairment in value, other than temporary fluctuations, an impairment loss is recognized.
+Management evaluates the recoverability of unamortized intangible assets quarterly for each acquisition using estimates of undiscounted cash flows factoring in known or expected trends, future prospects and other relevant information.
+If impairment is indicated, the Company measures its loss as the excess of the carrying value of the intangible asset over its fair value determined using valuation models such as discounted cash flows and market comparables.
+Included in amortization expense for 1996 and 1995 are impairment losses of \$4,628 and \$2,500, respectively, relating to two of AMG's affiliates following periods of significant client asset withdrawals.
 No impairment loss was recorded in 1994 or for the six months ended June 30, 1997.